-- Limited interaction between targets occlusions among markers does not happen. - Constant movement, which means that velocity and acceleration have low variance. - No independent movement of targets, markers only move if other markers move as well. - Constant number of targets, no marker is added or removed, however, it could seem like a marker has been removed caused by occlusion. - Small variance of marker appearance, markers are only allowed to change in small degrees.
+- Limited interaction between targets occlusions among markers does not happen. - Constant movement, which means that velocity and acceleration have low variance. - No independent movement of targets, markers only move if other markers move as well. - Constant number of targets, no marker is added or removed, however, it could seem like a marker has been removed caused by occlusion. - Small variance of marker appearance, markers are only allowed to change in small degrees. - Constant scale Since the scale of the face and of the marker points does not substantially change during the video analysis, handling changes of marker size during a tracking session is not required. - Negligible head movement The initial detection of the face ensures that the search range for later algorithms and methods will be limited to a region of interest which will potentially contain markers or other facial features.
+Additionally, because the patient is seated and moves his head only slightly (see Section 2.7 for setup), the head movement is neglected and only the absolute movement of the facial landmarks is tracked.
+However, in other scenarios where the head movement is larger, a compensation strategy has to be integrated to ensure that only the relative movement of the markers is tracked.

-&lt;sup>1The tragus is a small cartilage which is located within the ear conch, right before the the auditory canal.

-$^{2}$ The rhinion is a small cartilage located on the nose.
+1The tragus is a small cartilage which is located within the ear conch, right before the the auditory canal.
+2The rhinion is a small cartilage located on the nose.
 It lies on the border of the cartilage tissue towards nasal bone tissue, in the center of the nose.